aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: While the spell is in effect, the spirit and its vessel, bound together by this spell, cannot enter or leave areas affected by ["warded ground"](#warded-ground) or ["enchanted ground"](#enchanted-ground), or territory protected by similar means.
 Nor can it cross the border of the material/spiritual realm until the spell is over.

-**Upcast**: For every extra MP dice (4 when cast globally) the spell either lasts for an extra 12 minutes OR the caster may chose up to 4 extra proficiencies (not saves), or one damage/condition resistance for the spirit's, or one extra "A" class ability of the spirit.
+**Upcast**: For every extra MP die above 4 (4 when cast globally) the spell either lasts for an extra 12 minutes OR the caster may chose up to 4 extra proficiencies (not saves), or one damage/condition resistance for the spirit's, or one extra "A" class ability of the spirit.

 **Global**: The spell lasts for 1 day per 8MP dice (minimum 16).